node-red/node-red-node-test-helper/README.md

 ## Additional Examples

-For additional examples, see the `.js` files supplied in the `test/examples` folder and the Node-RED core node test code at `test/nodes` in [the Node-RED repository](https://github.com/node-red/node-red/tree/master/test/nodes).
+For additional test examples, see the `.js` files supplied in the `test/examples` folder and the Node-RED core node test code at `test/nodes` in [the Node-RED repository](https://github.com/node-red/node-red/tree/master/test/nodes).

 ## API